 I wrote the first draft of my novel in Shelley Singer's Ongoing Fiction Writer's Workshop.
 Being in a workshop kept me producing pages so I'd have something to submit every week.
 Add that to constructive criticism from Shelley and the other workshop members, and you know what you get?
 A novel.
 Thanks, Shelley! -Melissa DeCarlo author of The Art Of Crash Landing (Harper Paperbacks/HarperCollins)

-Mark, this class was the absolute best class I’ve ever been in.
+This class was the absolute best class I’ve ever been in.
 Maybe because Shelley probably knew everyone was new at it and wanted to encourage all of us.
 I thought she was fantastic and would recommend her to EVERYONE! — Jean Pasch

 Shelley is amazing.
 She's a great teacher, who provides invaluable insight and helps creates a very comfortable and supportive environment for everyone in the class.
 Shelley's Ongoing Fiction class is the reason I've been able to complete a first draft of my novel.
 It's a goal I've had for many years and doing it through Shelley's wonderful class has made it a complete joy.
 Being able to share my work in progress with other writers in the same boat is inspiring and incredibly motivating.
 I couldn't have done it without Shelley and everyone I've met throughout several Ongoing classes.
 Thank you! - Michela Pasquali